Charity Sector Cost Of Living Crisis - £1 Billion In Funding Cuts Report

 CRISIS UPDATE APRIL 2024

 Our Sep 2023 £1bn Funding Cuts report, suggested that the public sector cuts we had been warning about may well derail the fragile recovery we were tracking at the time.
 It highlighted the risk of widespread charity closures and potential long term structural damage to the sector.
 Our most recent data (to Apr 2024) indicates that this may now be happening.
-Sector Resilience (near term viability – up to 1 year) has begun to fall again and Fundraising Performance has fallen markedly.
+The dead cat bounce we warned about in our Sep 23 report has happened - Sector Resilience (near term viability – up to 1 year) has begun to fall again and Fundraising Performance has fallen markedly.
 Performance for other metrics, such as Sustainability (long term viability) and Risk, is also falling.

 We had been predicting a slow recovery through the remainder of 2024 but had not built the public funding risk into the model due to lack of certainty in both quantum and timing.
 The fragile recovery we had been reporting, ground to a halt and resilience has been falling since Q4 in 2023.
 Sector recovery will depend on economic recovery and, whilst still very weak, the economy is looking better than it was.
 We think that what happens with the public sector will also be a key factor.
 The coming election makes the outlook very uncertain.
 We are hoping to see some, albeit much less of a sector recovery in 2024 than previously, with full sector recovery in 2025.
 That is assuming no long-term structural damage to the sector has occurred.